NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Exploration.md

 #### Cases

-The `Cases` tab will give an overview of all the cases/patients who correspond to the filters chosen (Cohort).
+The `Cases` tab gives an overview of all the cases/patients who correspond to the filters chosen (Cohort).

 [![Exploration Case Example](images/Exploration-Case-Example.png)](images/Exploration-Case-Example.png "Click to see the full image.")

 The top of this section contains a few pie graphs with categorical information regarding the Primary Site, Project, Disease Type, Gender, and Vital Status.

-Below these pie charts is a tabular view (which can be exported and sorted using the buttons on the right) of the cases affected, which includes the following information:
+Below these pie charts is a tabular view of cases (which can be exported, sorted and saved using the buttons on the right), that includes the following information:

 * __Case ID (Submitter ID):__ The Case ID / submitter ID of that case/patient (i.e. TCGA Barcode)
 * __Project:__ The study name for the project for which the case belongs